 Remote Training Collar (RTC) Training Session

-Grant has been using Remote Training Collars on selected difficult dogs since 1996 and has been the primary instructor for all things related to Remote Training Collars for the Royal Australian Air Force from 2000 up until he retired from the Air Force in 2012.
-Grant has also been an invited presenter to the QLD Animal Welfare Advisory Committee (AWAC) on Remote Training Collars as well as being on the committee for the Victoria Government, Department of Primary Industries, Bureau of Animal Welfare for the formation of the ‘Code of Practice for Electronic Training Collars’ in Victoria.
+The behaviour specialist has been using Remote Training Collars on selected difficult dogs since 1996 and has been the primary instructor for all things related to Remote Training Collars for the Royal Australian Air Force from 2000 up until he retired from the Air Force in 2012.
+The behaviour specialist has also been an invited presenter to the QLD Animal Welfare Advisory Committee (AWAC) on Remote Training Collars as well as being on the committee for the Victoria Government, Department of Primary Industries, Bureau of Animal Welfare for the formation of the ‘Code of Practice for Electronic Training Collars’ in Victoria.